sunpy/sunraster/docs/data_classes.rst

   >>> my_spectrograms.dimensions
   <Quantity [3., 4., 5.] pix>
-  >>> my_spectrograms.world_axis_physical_types
+  >>> my_spectrograms.array_axis_physical_types
-  ('custom:pos.helioprojective.lon', 'custom:pos.helioprojective.lat', 'em.wl')
+  [('custom:pos.helioprojective.lat', 'custom:pos.helioprojective.lon'),
+   ('custom:pos.helioprojective.lat', 'custom:pos.helioprojective.lon'),
+   ('em.wl',)]

 `~sunraster.SpectrogramCube.dimensions` returns a `~astropy.units.Quantity`
-giving the length of each dimension in pixel units while `~sunraster.SpectrogramCube.world_axis_physical_types` returns an iterable of strings denoting the type of physical property represented by the axes.
+giving the length of each dimension in pixel units while `~sunraster.SpectrogramCube.array_axis_physical_types` returns an list of tuples where each tuple contains the types of physical properties associated with each array axis.
+Since more than one physical type be associated with an array axis because they are dependent, e.g. latitude/longitude, or because of the rastering naturing of the instrument, e.g. latitude/longitude and time, the length of each tuple can be greater than one.
 The axis names are in accordance with the International Virtual Observatory Alliance (IVOA) `UCD1+ controlled vocabulary <http://www.ivoa.net/documents/REC/UCD/UCDlist-20070402.html>`_.

 .. _spectrogram_slicing: